imardari/OnTheMap/README.md

 # OnTheMap

-The OnTheMap app shares your fellow students locations on a map.
+The OnTheMap app shares your fellow students locations on a map

-## Log in options
+## Login options

 <ul>
   <li>Udacity credentials</<li>